 - Accelerates the flow of funds to green companies

 To meet the goals of the Green Deal, funds will have to be directed towards sustainable activities and this taxonomy is one tool to achieve that.
 Ideally, directing private funds to “green” investments should reduce funding to “brown” or dirty firms, resulting in a fall in greenhouse gas emissions and limiting global warming—a goal of the Paris Agreement and other existing initiatives.
 However, this could create an asset bubble (large pool of money chasing few activities and crowding the market), as money flows into certain green activities, investors’ asset prices may rise to unsustainable levels which may lower the intended effect.

 - Fosters development in science and innovation

-This taxonomy may foster science, innovation, and industrial growth, encouraging innovation in green technologies and rewarding green efforts.
+This taxonomy may foster science and innovation in green technologies, rewarding green efforts.
 It is an opportunity for researchers and innovators to access sustainable financing for technologies and solutions that help accelerate decarbonisation.

 - Challenges the fate of brown investments

 On the other hand, there is a debate on whether the regulation is too strict and should define shades of green rather than taking on a binary stance.
 In its current form, it may be interpreted as strictly categorising activities as either environmentally friendly or environmentally harmful without a middle ground.
 Activities that do not meet the four conditions may be mistakenly considered as unsustainable which could lead to assets being stranded—assets categorised as unstainable and therefore, no longer profitable due to the transition to a low carbon economy.
 A middle ground would reduce the risk of stranded assets as it would allow companies with activities that do not meet the four environmental conditions to adjust their strategies, sparking innovation and inspiring them towards green.
 However, it remains unclear whether investments that don’t qualify will be excluded.